 It includes everything we have covered above and more!
 You just plug in your business details and begin using it in 15 minutes or less.

 This Guest Post Agreement Template is legit, comprehensive, affordable, AND drafted by a lawyer who is also a professional blogger – me!

 This is the same legal template I use with my guest bloggers to run my six-figure blog.

 As a lawyer, I’ve easily sold it for $700 to my clients because let’s do the math…

-$350 per hour * 2 billable hours to write this comprehensive legal template = $700!! (that’s what it would cost you if you hire a lawyer)
+$350 per hour * 2 billable hours to write this comprehensive legal template = $700 in legal advice!! (that’s what it would cost you if you hire or get advice of an attorney)

 But this Guest Blogger Agreement will cost you nowhere that!

 Watch why bloggers like you love this legal template: